sourcegraph/careers/job-descriptions/software-engineer.md

 - Plan your own work each month based on company goals and customer feedback.
 - Publish blog posts and give conference talks about your work at Sourcegraph.

-As a senior member of the team, you will
+As a senior member of the team, you will:

 - Help set the technical direction of various projects.
 - Mentor and teach other team members.